 Consent is key to healthy sexual experiences.
 Always have sex with consent.
-Do not pressure a woman or your partner into having sex or performing sexual acts they do not agree to.
+Do not pressure your partner into having sex or performing sexual acts they do not agree to.

-The idea that women say “No” when they mean “Yes” is wrong.
-Do not ignore a woman if she says “No” or seems reluctant.
+Do not ignore someone if they say “No” or seem reluctant.
 Your partner always has the right to say “No” even if you are married or living together.
 Silence does not mean she agrees.
-Importantly, if a woman is under the influence of drugs or alcohol she cannot consent.
+Importantly, if someone is under the influence of drugs or alcohol, they cannot consent.